vdclab/vdclab-wiki/PDBe-KB.md

 PDBe-KB contains data contributed by projects such as SIFTS and FunPDBe and aims to place structures from the PDB in their biological context.
 {.is-info}

 ## Website

 - [PDBe-KB *Main Page*](https://www.ebi.ac.uk/pdbe/pdbe-kb/)
 {.links-list}

-## Ease of Use

-> The site is easy to use for a general search/information gathering.
-If users have a specific need from the database they will need to consult the guides for their specific purpose.
-{.is-info}

 ## User Notes